Master Saleem

-Saleem Shahzada also known as Master Saleem is an Indian singer who is known for his work as a Punjabi singer.
-He has also released several private albums of Punjabi Music and African music.
+Saleem Shahzada, also known as Master Saleem, is an Indian singer who works in Punjabi and Hindi cinema.
+He made his debut in 1990 with his first album Charkhe Di Ghook at the age of 10.

 Early life and training

-Master Saleem was born as Saleem (Saleem Shahzada),.
-He is the son of the famous singer Ustad Puran Shah Koti, At the age of six Saleem also became his disciple and started learning singing.
+Saleem Shahzada is the son of singer Ustad Puran Shah Koti, who began training him as a singer at the age of six.

 Career

 At the age of seven, he gave his first public performance at the opening ceremony of Bathinda Doordarshan (TV station), with his song, Charkhe Di Ghook, and thus earned the name Master Saleem.
 Soon he started appearing on TV shows like, Jhilmil Taare.

 Saleem's first album, Charkhe Di Ghook, was released when he was 10 years old.
 It was released on the label Sur Taal, created by his father's friend, Manjinder Singh Goli, and went on to become a hit.
 This led to several Punjabi music and religious albums and live shows.
 His song Dhol Jagiro Da also became a huge hit and giving him wide popularity.
 In the late 1990s, however as he was growing his voice started changing, which lessened his popularity.
 He made his comeback in 2000, with the Sufi number Aj Hona Deedar Mahi da, which he sang at a New Year's programme at Doordarshan channel, and later released albums dedicated to Goddess Durga including, Mela Maiya Da (2004), Aj Hai Jagrata, Meri Maiya and Darshan Kar Lao.

 Around 2005, singer Jasbir Jassi introduced him to music director Sandeep Chowta, who subsequently called him to Delhi to record single Sajni in Sony Music album Teri Sajni.

 Eventually Shankar Mahadevan, of the music trio Shankar–Ehsaan–Loy, heard his performances at a jagaran at the Devi Talaab Mandir, Jalandhar, being aired on a religious TV channel, and thus Saleem made his debut as playback singer with single "Mast Kalandar" from the film Heyy Babyy (2007) under their music direction.
 The song was a hit and launched his Bollywood career.
 This was followed by most well-known singles including "Tashan Mein" from the film Tashan and Maa Da Ladla from the film Dostana (2008), and Aahun Aahun in Love Aaj Kal (2009). and in 2010 some of his hit songs have been "Humka Peeni Hai" from "Dabangg and "Shakira" in "No Problem and "Chamki Jawani" in Yamla Pagla Deewana.
 In 2011, one of his first hits was "Rola Pe Gaya" in Patiala House.